 Spell Out the Core Message

 Once you identify your target audience, it’s time to use this data to create a compelling message that mirrors your video’s objective.
-Think about of reactions you expect from those who watch your video.
+Think about the reactions you expect from those who watch your video.
 Find out what your audience wants to see in your video, and center the message around elements that inspire a reaction.
 This will help define the core message of your video production.

 Build a Strategy for Video